 A certification examination is based on an explicit set of competencies.
 These competencies have been determined through a job analysis study conducted of practitioners.
 The competencies are divided into domains and tasks as shown in the PDF below.
 Examinations test only content pertaining to the following competencies.

 The CCA exam is only offered outside the U.S. at specific times during the year.
 Applications are processed on a first-come, first-served basis.
-The exam dates for 2016 are:
+The exam dates for 2016 and 2017 are:

 After you submit your exam application and your application fee is processed, you will receive an Authorization to Test letter with instruction on how to select your exam appointment.